Mohamed00Elkassify/Bank-System-with-Python/README.md

 ## Usage
 #### 1) Run the Program
 #### 2) Choose an Option:
-Log in with your account ID and password.
+●Log in with your account ID and password.

-Open a new account with a chosen initial deposit.
+●Open a new account with a chosen initial deposit.

-Perform banking transactions or check your balance.
+●Perform banking transactions or check your balance.

-View transaction history.
+●View transaction history.

 ## Dependencies
 Python 3.x

 MySQL Connector for Python

 ## Database Setup